“`html

 What to Expect from AVI’s Esthetics Program

-AVI Career Training’s esthetics program in Vienna, VA is designed to take you from no experience to board-ready in a focused, structured training environment.
+AVI Career Training’s esthetics program (NO FINANCIAL AID FOR THIS PROGRAM) in Vienna, VA is designed to take you from no experience to board-ready in a focused, structured training environment.

 A Curriculum Built for Real Clients